 You will need to build in messaging about the different methods of voting which are available to electors, including postal voting, and ensure that deadlines are publicised widely and effectively.

-The Commission is looking at how we can best support you in ensuring that voters understand how they can participate in the May 2021 polls.
-We will update you on our plans on this in a future EA Bulletin.

 Establish an estimated budget?

 You should estimate the costs of the poll(s) and identify what additional costs there may be and how these will be met.